Data-Driven Feature Tracking for Event Cameras With and Without Frames: Related Work

 \textbf{Pose Supervision} Leveraging camera poses was previously explored for training feature detection and matching networks.
 Wang \emph{et al.}~\cite{caps} used pose data to supervise a network for pixel-wise correspondence estimation where the epipolar constraint between two frames is used to penalize incorrect predictions.
 More recently, a correspondence refinement network called Patch2Pix~\cite{ZhouCVPRpatch2pix} extends the epipolar constraint supervision by using the Sampson distance instead of the Euclidean Distance.
 Instead of only considering two camera poses, our self-supervision strategy computes a 3D point using DLT~\cite{abdel2015direct} for each predicted track in multiple frames, which makes our supervision signal more robust to errors.
 Moreover, we supervise our network by computing a 2D distance between the reprojected and predicted points without the ambiguity of a distance to an epipolar line.

-\textbf{Event-Based Feature Tracking} In recent years, multiple works have explored event-based feature tracking to increase robustness in challenging conditions.
+\textbf{Event-Based Feature Tracking} In recent years, multiple works have explored event-based feature tracking to increase robustness in challenging conditions, such as fast motion scenarios with large pixel displacement between timesteps and HDR scenes with very bright and dark areas~\cite{eklt}.
 Early works~\cite{Ni12asynchronousevent-based, Kueng16iros, Zhu17icra} tracked features as point-sets of events and used ICP~\cite{besl15pami} to estimate the motion between timesteps, which can also be combined with frame-based trackers to improve performance~\cite{Dong21acm}.
 Instead of point sets, EKLT~\cite{eklt} estimates the parametric transform between a template and a target patch of brightness increment images alongside the feature's velocity.
 Other event-based trackers align events along B\'{e}zier curves~\cite{Seok20WACV} or B-splines~\cite{Chui21Arxiv} in space and time to obtain feature trajectories.
 To exploit the inherent asynchronicity of event streams, event-by-event trackers have also been proposed~\cite{Alzugaray18threedv, Dardelet2021arxiv}.
 One of them is HASTE~\cite{Alzugaray2020HASTE:Events}, which reduces the space of possible transformations to a fixed number of rotations and translations.
 In HASTE, every new event leads to confidence updates for the hypotheses and a state transition if the confidence threshold is exceeded.
 Another work called eCDT~\cite{Hu2022ECDT:Tracking} first represents features as event clusters and then incorporates incoming events into existing ones, resulting in updated centroids and, consequently, updated feature locations.
 In a similar direction to feature tracking, several event-based feature detectors~\cite{Chiberre21cvprw, Manderscheid19cvpr} were proposed, of which some are performing feature tracking based on proximity of detections in the image~\cite{Chiberre22arxiv, Alzugaray18ral}.
 Apart from event-based feature tracking and detection, multiple works tackle the problem of object tracking using event cameras~\cite{Ramesh18bmvc, Chen19acm, Li19fn, Zhang21iccv, zhang2022cvpr, el2022ji}.